dbiservices/yak/docs/configuration/new_environment.md

-### NEW environment
+### New environment

-#### Create NEW environment from an existing example
+#### Create new environment from an existing example

-To create an NEW environment aws_testing, you can simple copy an NEW template and the adapt all parameters
+To create an New environment aws_testing, you can simple copy an New template and the adapt all parameters

 ```
 mkdir ./configuration/infrastructure/aws_testing
 cp  ./configuration/infrastructure_example/aws_yak_test/variables.yml  ./configuration/infrastructure/aws_testing
 ```

-#### Update the variable from the create NEW environment
+#### Update the variable from the create new environment

 At least the below parameter must be adapted
 - security_group_id